CuriousOne23/WhenMathPrays/docs/scenarios/Couples_Cohabiting_to_Love/README.md

 # Couples Cohabiting to Love

 This scenario documents the relational arc of a couple transitioning from **early cohabitation** into a **long‑term partnership**.
-It explores stability, repair cycles, and plateau dynamics under shared living conditions, validating UREP’s ability to measure relational intensity in sustained contexts.
+It explores stability, repair cycles, and plateau dynamics under shared living conditions, validating GRP's ability to measure relational intensity in sustained contexts.

 ---